KAMMERRAKU SONG - program notes and bios

 Although I have no evidence that these artists knew each other’s work, I feel that their oeuvres bespeak a shared stylistic and expressive imperative: for East to seek West, and for West to seek East.
 In my work, Impressions from the Floating World, I have divined this set of miniatures from Hasui’s prints paired with poems by Lowell.
 My aspiration for each movement was to shine an impossibly bright and distilled light through as small and concentrated a temporal window as possible.
 To me, these carefully paired prints and poems match so ideally, and so seamlessly, that I can scarcely believe they were conceived and produced in isolation from one another, and by two different people no less. - Matthew Shorten

-by Amane Sakaguchi (2026) World Premiere a Kyo-Shin-An Arts commission
+in place of the blade by Amane Sakaguchi (2026) World Premiere a Kyo-Shin-An Arts commission

 Bamboo Dances by James Nyoraku Schlefer a Kyo-Shin-An Arts commission